-When a city sewer backup occurs the results can be devastating to property owners.
-Besides actual property damage there are serious health concerns as well.
-For instance in the case of a food establishment such as a restaurant the consequences are far-reaching.
-Not only can valuable stock and equipment ruined, but experts must be called in to clean the entire environment.
+When a city sewer backup occurs the results can be devastating if you are a property owner.
+Besides actual property damage, there are serious health concerns as well.
+For instance, in the case of a food establishment such as a restaurant, the consequences are far-reaching.
+Not only can valuable stock and equipment get ruined, but experts must be called in to clean the entire environment.

 House drains are most typically located under a finished basement floor.
 If a city sewer backup raises the water level in a basement to say 1′ above the floor, the solution may to raise the house drain to 2′ above the finished basement floor.

 By raising the house drain above the sewer backwater level, even when at an elevated level, backwater will remain below the level of the new drain.
 This will prevent any waste water from exiting the house drain and into a basement or other sensitive area.
 Once raised, this type of a drain is known as a hung house sewer in the plumbing trade.